Akari Asai

 Visiting Student Researcher @ Meta AI

-I am currently in my final year of pursuing a Ph.D. in NLP at Paul G. Allen School of Computer Science & Engineering, University of Washington.
+I am in the final year of my Ph.D. in NLP at Paul G. Allen School of Computer Science & Engineering, University of Washington.
 I am fortunate to be advised by Prof. Hannaneh Hajishirzi.
-I am also spending some time at Meta AI Research as a visiting student researcher, under the supervision of Dr. Wen-tau Yih.
+I am also spending time at Meta AI Research as a visiting student researcher, under the supervision of Dr. Wen-tau Yih.
 Prior to joining UW, I obtained a B.E. in Electrical Engineering and Computer Science from The University of Tokyo, Japan.

-My research focuses on advancing natural language processing and machine learning, with a particular emphasis on large language models (LLMs).
+My research focuses on natural language processing and machine learning, with a particular emphasis on large language models (LLMs).
 I investigate the core limitations of LLMs—such as hallucinations—that cannot be overcome by scaling alone.
-To address these challenges, I pioneered Retrieval-Augmented LMs, a novel class of models that integrate dynamic retrieval, offering a powerful solution to longstanding issues in LLMs.
+To address these challenges, I pioneered Retrieval-Augmented LMs, a novel class of LLMs that integrate large-scale text data via retrieval during inference.
 More specifically,

 -

-Establishing the Necessity of Retrieval-Augmented LMs – I have systematically researched the failure modes of LLMs, which scaling cannot mitigate, and was among the first to develop retrieval-augmented approaches as a solution.
-My work has shown their effectiveness for reducing hallucinations e.g., Adaptive Retrieval-augmented LM (ACL 2023 Oral, Best Video Award), (2) achieving more compute-efficient scaling e..g, MassiveDS (NeurIPS 2024); (3) staying updated with real-time knowledge changes e.g., Real-time QA (NeurIPS D & B 2023).
-I’ve co-taught the first tutorial of retrieval-augmented LMs.
+Establishing the Necessity of Retrieval-Augmented LMs – I have systematically researched the failure modes of LLMs, and am among the first to develop retrieval-augmented approaches as a solution.
+My work has shown their effectiveness for (1) reducing hallucinations e.g., Adaptive Retrieval-Augmented LM (ACL 2023 Oral, Best Video Award), (2) achieving more compute-efficient scaling e.g., MassiveDS (NeurIPS 2024); (3) staying updated with real-time knowledge changes e.g., Real-time QA (NeurIPS D&B 2023).
+I’ve taught the first tutorial of retrieval-augmented LMs.

 -